OTRF Athletic Training Residency Program

 Educational Programs

-Weekly in-service training exclusively for the athletic training residents are led by the athletic training residency program director and occur Friday afternoons.
-Topics and skills related to orthopaedic and sports medicine conditions are taught in a private setting with an opportunity for skills practice and questions.
+Weekly inservices exclusively for the AT residents will be led by the AT residency Program Director.
+This will occur on Friday afternoons between 1:30-2:30 PM.
+Topics and skills related to orthopaedic and sports medicine conditions will be instructed, allowing opportunity for skills practice and further questions in a more intimate setting.

-Webinars are held for medical residents and fellows and free of charge for the OTRF athletic training residents.
-They are viewed weekly during lunch and cover educational topics required within the Accreditation Council for Graduate Medical Education (ACGME) curriculum.
+Webinars are held for medical residents and follows, free of charge to OTRF AT residents.
+These are viewed weekly during Friday lunch.
+These lectures are ensured to provide educational topic required within the ACGME curriculum.

 Application Process